 About

 Liturgy on the Margins is a site of conversation around diaconal ministry in the Australian Catholic Church.
+It operates in tandem with the group, Australian Catholics Exploring the Diaconate, which shares these aims, parameters and goals.

 This conversation has two main aims: